Logan Mwangi: Mother, stepdad, teenager guilty of murder

 The prosecution said Logan's body was dumped in the River Ogmore on 31 July like "fly-tipped rubbish".

-The schoolboy had 56 injuries, including extensive bruising to the back of his head and tears in his liver and bowel, which experts said were so severe they were consistent with those seen in road traffic accidents.
+The youngster had 56 "catastrophic" injuries, including extensive bruising to the back of his head and tears in his liver and bowel, which experts said were so severe they were consistent with those seen in road traffic accidents.

+Experts also said the injuries could have only been caused by a "brutal and sustained assault" inflicted on Logan in the hours, or days, prior to his death, adding the injuries were "consistent with child abuse".

+During the trial, the jury were played extensive CCTV footage from nearby houses around the time of the incident.

 Cole had already pleaded guilty to perverting the course of justice after he put Logan's body in a sports bag and dumped it.